uol-j-lin/Software-Design-and-Development/README.md

-# Software-Design-and-Development
+# Software Design and Development

+## Composed of Three Sections
-💻⌨ An exploration of module coupling and cohesion, test-driven development (TDD) and secure programming techniques.
+1. Analysis of module coupling and cohesion
+2. TDD in Python
+3. Analysis of security vulnerabilities and mitigation methods (referencing OWASP and CWE)